enegalan/logget/README.md

 - `--manifest`: Only include Manifest requests
 - `--socket`: Only include WebSocket requests

-### File Output and Directory Organization
+### File Output

-The `--output`, `--output-dir`, and `--append` flags allow you to save results to files instead of displaying them on stdout:
+The `--output` and `--append` flags allow you to save results to files instead of displaying them on stdout:

 ```bash
 # Save to a specific file (overwrites existing file)